 IPRED versus DV

+I have identified why our durations in severe neutropenia appear to be different.
+It is because I summarize simulations using IPRED, while you have been summarizing using DV.

-Often simulated individual predictions (IPRED; i.e., those without RUV) are used when establishing an individual profile.
-This is because any decisions we may make for that individual should ideally be based on the underlying process and in the absence of the observed variable’s (i.e., ANC) random noise/measurement error or random intra-individual variability.
+In the Shiny app, I’ve used PRED for the line to represent the “average/typical” value and used IPREDs for the 95% prediction intervals.
+This is because any decisions made for an individual should ideally be based on the underlying process and in the absence of the observed variable’s (i.e., ANC) random noise/measurement error or random intra-individual variability.

-In your model, there is no physiological or pharmacological process that explains why individual ANC profiles bounce up and down.
+The ANC fluctuations you see when you simulate DV are due to the residual error model and simulated ERR terms that are added to IPRED to make DV.
+Therefore, any fluctuations you see are random and more due to measurement error rather than individual’s underlying ANC profile.
+For example, there is no physiological or pharmacological process (i.e. in the code) that explains why individual ANC profiles would bounce up and down near the nadir.
 This is shown by the smooth curve in this time-period when you simulate IPRED or population predicted (PRED) from your model.

-The ANC fluctuations you see when you simulate DV, are due to the residual error model and simulated ERR terms that are added to IPRED to make DV.
-Therefore, any fluctuations you see are random and more due to measurement error rather than individual’s underlying ANC profile.

-This is one reason why our durations in severe neutropenia appear to be different.
-In the Shiny app, I’ve used PRED for the line to represent the “average” and used IPREDs for the 95% prediction intervals.
-I did not use DV, because we want to capture a range of ANC profiles that are likely to occur in an individual, and not the ANC profiles that are likely to be measured in an individual – as we know, assays and assessments have error which is then measured.
+An unwanted consequence of using DV is that the number of ANC samples taken will affect the calculated occurrence of Grade 4 (e.g. if we took 100 samples near the nadir, the chances are that one of them will be below 0.5 due to RUV noise alone is pretty high).

-Scenarios you would need to simulate DVs to capture the range of profiles likely to be measured include; clinical trial simulation – which this is not – or for a VPC.
+I talked to Richard and David about this, and they would recommend using simulations based on IPRED.
+There are scenarios where is may be better to simulate DVs to capture the range of profiles likely to be measured include; clinical trial simulation – which this is not – or for a VPC.

-I would recommend using simulations of IPRED.

 PRED versus mean

+I have also identified another reason why our summary plots are different.
+I have been using PRED for the typical value, while you have been using the mean and CI of simulated DV’s.
+It is very common for these to give different results, as simulated DV’s are rarely normally distributed.

 The PRED ANC profile for the model already provides a nice summary as to the average or “typical” profile for an individual with x covariates.
 It may not be average as in a “mean” or “median” sense – but it is the “most likely average” as estimated by maximum likelihood estimation.
 As this is the “average” for x covariate profile, you do not need to calculate the mean or median of the simulations as simulated inter-individual variability is essentially centred about the PRED.
-However, it is appropriate to calculate the median when the simulation study contains mixed covariate groups as each of these different covariate groups will have a different PRED.
+(However, it may be appropriate to calculate the median when the simulation study contains mixed covariate groups as each of these different covariate groups will have a different PRED).